Impairment harmonised standard

 Using this question in the Welsh language

 This harmonised standard was designed in the English language.
-At present we do not provide a Welsh language translation, as user demand for this standard is UK wide and Welsh language testing has not been completed to ensure a translation is comparable and appropriate.
+At present we do not provide a Welsh language translation, because user demand for this standard is UK wide and Welsh language testing has not been completed to ensure a translation is comparable and appropriate.
 Harmonised standards based on Census research have been tested in the Welsh language, which is why we are able to provide Welsh versions of them.
 If you are interested in using a Welsh language version of a harmonised standard that has not been translated, please contact us: Harmonisation@statistics.gov.uk.

 Comparability